Natural Testosterone Replacement For Men

 The production of testosterone will decrease over time due to the inevitable aging process.
 Statistics released by the American Urological Association, most men over the age of 60 have low testosterone.
 This can lead to a myriad of symptoms, which are often subtle over time and is often accepted as normal signs of aging.

 Decreased testosterone, commonly called “low T”, can be properly determined when a blood test that measures the specific level of testosterone is analyzed.
-The normal range for testosterone average between 300–1000 ng/dL (FDA).
+The normal range for testosterone averages between 300–1000 ng/dL (FDA)

 Libido is the drive and desire to have sex.
 Increased sex drive causes a physical response by the body in preparation for sex, which is an erection.
-Erections are achieved and maintained based on proper level of testosterone in the body.
+Erections are achieved and maintained based on the proper level of testosterone in the body.
 Testosterone causes the brain to trigger a series of chemical reactions required for an erection to happen.
 If a man has noticeable issues with achieving erections before intercourse, low testosterone is likely a factor.
-Low levels of testosterone could also be a contributor to the decreased amount of semen during ejaculation.

 Building and maintaining muscle mass require adequate testosterone to be effective.
 Noticeable changes in muscle building when testosterone is at a ideal level.